 Communications and Marketing

 Students who intern with the Abraham Lincoln Presidential Library and Museum's Communications and Marketing Division will be involved in an exciting and productive earned and paid media operation.
 The division currently issues more than 400 news releases per year and conducts hundreds of print and broadcast interviews, for a total of up to ten million media impressions per month.
-Interns will receive training in research, writing and distributing news releases; preparing key staff for media interviews; developing news media strategy; planning publicity and marketing strategies for key events, acquisitions and exhibits; the development of social media campaigns; graphic design and the development of paid marketing and advertising campaigns.
-Interns will work with the team of staff who will develop an on-line catalog for the Museum Store and meet and escort visiting film crews, photographers, and travel writers.
+Interns will receive training in research, writing and distributing news releases; preparing key staff for media interviews; developing news media strategy; planning publicity and marketing strategies for key events, acquisitions and exhibits; the development of social media campaigns; graphic design and the development of paid marketing and advertising campaigns. p>

-For students who have a strong interest in collections management or being a registrar, this internship offers numerous opportunities to actively participate in tasks related to a collection or the artifacts in an exhibit.
-Both the registrar and curator of a small collection of artifacts related to other in-house collections will oversee and work with this internship.
-Interns will need to have a working knowledge and basic understanding of the process of collection management.
+For students with a strong interest in collections management or being a registrar, this internship offers numerous opportunities to actively participate in tasks related to a collection or the artifacts in an exhibit.
+Both the registrar and a collection curator will oversee this internship.
+Interns will need to have a basic understanding of the process of collection management.
 Various opportunities in accessioning new acquisitions, researching artifacts in the collection, inventory, data entry of artifact records, preparing artifacts for storage, loan or shipment, learning how reports assist in the day-to-day operations, preparing loan agreements, installation of artifacts in exhibits or permanent displays, and problem-solving are possible in this internship.
 The student should have excellent communication skills, be able listen and follow instructions, engage in problem solving and articulation of ideas, understand the basics of collection needs, and exhibit professionalism at all times.
 Preference will be given to those who have successfully completed coursework or practicums related to collections management.

 Exhibit & Design

 - Option 1 - An internship with the Exhibit Department allows a student to participate in the design, fabrication, installation, and maintenance of permanent, temporary and traveling exhibits.
-Interns would be exposed to the exhibit processes utilized at the ALPLM.
-These stages of planning, design, fabrication and installation involve working with groups and on an individual basis.
-The intern will be engaged in the activity in which the department is currently involved.
-These activities may include working on a storyboard, developing prototypes, envisioning exhibit elements on a variety of scales, basic graphic design and production, exhibit installation, or mount making.
+Interns would be exposed to the planning, design, fabrication and installation of an exhibit.
+Intern projects may include working on a storyboard, developing prototypes, envisioning exhibit elements on a variety of scales, basic graphic design and production, exhibit installation or mount making.
 The intern will be expected to communicate well, listen and follow directions, work in a team environment, articulate creative and imaginative problem solving ideas, think three-dimensionally, and interpret sketches, drawings and diagrams.
 A working knowledge of basic hand and power tools, the ability to climb ladders and stairs, lift materials up to 40 pounds, stoop, bend, kneel and utilize proper safety precautions in all tasks performed are necessary.
 Some experience in the workshop environment with paints, solvents, glues and other types of chemicals is possible.
 Some basic instruction on the handling of artifacts is also possible.
 College/graduate students in the fields of exhibit design, graphic design, architecture, fine art, and museum studies are encouraged to apply.